| |

 a few months after that...which made 2003 one of the most extraordinary,

 head-spinning years I've ever had.
+I'm now with Avon books, and

 Why romance?
-Well, like most people,
+Well, like most voracious

-Rosemary Rogers, Kathleen Woodiwiss, Laurie McBain...I cut my romance
+Love).
+Rosemary Rogers, Kathleen Woodiwiss, Laurie McBain...I

-:)
+ending. :)

 And why Regency Historicals?